 I have been using Google Forms a lot lately in order to save myself time and to stream line my assessments.
 That’s why I decided that it was the perfect tool to use for my digital sight word assessments.
 When I thought about how to set it up, I knew that I wanted my students to have quick access to the words.
-So I created a Google Slide deck with all of the sight words for students to flip through (like flash cards basically but digital) and then I made a corresponding digital checklist with all of the sight words.
-This way as they student flips through the words I can use my device to check off when they get the words correct.
-In the end, the form grades itself and then produces a graph that will tell me how many students struggled with a particular sight word.
+So I created a Google Slide deck with all of the sight words for students to flip through (like flash cards basically but digital).
+Then I made a corresponding digital checklist with all of the sight words.
+As students flips through the words I can use my device to check off when they get the words correct.
+In the end, the form grades itself!
+It then produces a graph that will tell me how many students struggled with a particular sight word.

 Check out the video to see how it works:

 You can check this resource out here —-> Digital Sight Word Assessment Tool

 Don’t forget to join our great community on facebook for 3rd to 5th grade teachers.
 Click here to join!